-- Identify the characteristics of a successful mentor. - Understand the positive impact a good mentor can have in one's life. - Understand the positive impact being a good leader can have in one's life. - Understand ways to build a good mentor/mentee relationship. - Demonstrate the ability to identify the SPARK within others they may mentor or lead.
+- Identify the characteristics of a successful mentor. - Understand the positive impact a good mentor can have in one's life. - Understand the positive impact being a good leader can have in one's life. - Understand ways to build a good mentor/mentee relationship. - Demonstrate the ability to identify the SPARK within the others.